-Four Republicans signed on to House Minority Leader Hakeem Jeffries’ discharge petition to extend the tax credits for three years, a proposal that has been adamantly opposed by Republican leadership.
-But the support pushes the petition past the 218 signatures required to force a vote even without leadership approval — notching a major win for Democrats in the lingering health care fight.
+Talks between the House and Senate kicked into high gear on Wednesday after four Republicans signed on to House Minority Leader Hakeem Jeffries’ discharge petition to extend the tax credits for three years, a proposal that has been adamantly opposed by Republican leadership.
+The support pushes the petition past the 218 signatures required to force a vote — notching a major win for Democrats in the lingering health care fight.

 Related